How to Build a Catalogue of Linearly-Evolving Cosmic Voids: Introduction

-Existing methods for identifying voids (in simulations and in observations) are typically based not on the dynamical properties of cosmic large scale structure, but rather on the morphological properties of the cosmic web.
+However, many existing methods for identifying voids (in simulations and in observations) are based not on the dynamical properties of cosmic large scale structure, as is the case with the \citet{10.1111/j.1365-2966.2010.16197.x} method\footnote{\citet{10.1111/j.1365-2966.2010.16197.x} used Lagrangian methods to trace galaxies back to their origin in the initial conditions, and then identified voids by searching for maxima of the divergence of the displacement (or velocity) field.}, but rather on the morphological properties of the cosmic web.
 The majority of the literature relies on ``watershed'' void-finders such as {\tt ZOBOV} \citep{Neyrinck:2007gy}, which is also used as the primary void-finding component of the widely-used {\tt VIDE} package \citep{Sutter:2014haa}.
 The fundamental idea behind watershed voids is that one first computes a density field from a catalogue of density tracers (which may be halos, galaxies, or simulation particles), and then locates minima of this density field to form the core of low density regions.
 Adjacent regions are then joined together to form voids by filling outwards with an imaginary rising water level, that incorporates neighbouring regions that the `water' flows into as sub-voids if they are shallower in density, and stops if it encounters a deeper minimum.
 This approach has been used successfully to extract the void ellipticity distribution and stacked radial density profiles from the \emph{Sloan Digital Sky Survey} \citep{sutter2014voids}.
 Other authors have used {\tt VIDE} to extract information about cosmological parameters from observations, for example by comparing the void size distribution \citep{Nadathur:2016nqr}, or by performing the Alcock-Paczynski test \citep{Sutter:2014oca}.
 However, since this morphological definition of voids does not link directly to \emph{dynamical} aspects of void evolution, in general such algorithms will produce void catalogues that are a mixture of regions that are well-described by the Zel'dovich approximation, and those strongly affected by fully non-linear evolution.

 \citet{Pontzen:2015eoh} introduced an alternative approach which leads to a simple dynamical definition of void regions.
 This relies on comparing a pair of $N$-body simulations which are related by inverting the sign of the Gaussian initial conditions of one simulation with respect to the other, thereby transforming initial underdensities into overdensities and vice versa.
 By evolving both simulations forward, one can identify voids with \emph{anti-halos} -- regions defined by particles within the original uninverted simulation which end up in halos in the inverted simulation.
 Since the relationship between halos and initial conditions is well understood, the same analytic methods, such as excursion set models \citep{1974ApJ...187..425P,1991ApJ...379..440B,sheth1999large,Sheth:2003py}, can be used to predict the anti-halo abundance.
 This is in contrast to watershed voids, where it is difficult to link their abundance to excursion set predictions \citep{Nadathur:2015qua}.
 While the anti-halo definition is currently difficult to link directly to galaxy catalogues, this situation will soon change through the advent of methods to probabilistically reconstruct the dynamical evolution of large scale structure underlying galaxy surveys, such as {\tt BORG} \citep{jasche2013bayesian}.